-- 2. The animals were happy in the beginning.
-After the jackal entered the forest, they became---- - 3.
+- 1. The elephant's eyes are small but its body is - 2.
+The animals were happy in the beginning.
+After the jackal entered the forest, they became - 3.
 The giraffe's neck is very long but its tail is - - 4.
 Mangoes are sweet but lemons are - 5.
-The coconut is a tall tree but the guava is a tree.
+The coconut is a tall tree but the guava is a tree. - III.

-III.
 The following pairs of words are similar in meaning.
 Pick out such pairs from the story you have just read.